Strand and Profile | Profiles in Class

 Functional Numeracy

 We will transfer skills learnt in our maths lessons, to other areas of our day and other subjects, such as cooking.
 We will measure ingredients, use different pieces of equipment etc. This will also allow us to use other skills also.
-Students will be able to use their knowledge of time to support their cooking and other things throughout the day.
+Students will also be able to explore money through fortnightly shopping trips.

 |